Geography of rugby league

-Countries that meet current World Cup qualification criteria:

-Other countries with a history of the game:
+Full and affiliate members are eligible for the Rugby League World Cup.
+However, due to the late rescheduling of the 2026 Rugby League World Cup, only full members will be allowed to compete in the next edition.

 Americas

 Rugby league is a growing sport in the Americas, having first started with All Star exhibition matches in the 1950s.
 It has been played at an organised semi-professional level in North America since it was first introduced as a competition sport in the 1990s.
 There are currently domestic leagues operating in Jamaica, Canada and the United States.
 Many players of Caribbean heritage live and play in the Super League and have brought their skills back to the islands to foster the development of thousands of new players.
 The game is also played at a lower amateur level across the Americas by ex-patriates although only recognised national organisations are listed here for brevity.

 Canada currently has two domestic competitions, Ontario and British Columbia, with British Columbia being the premier competition with also the most teams.
 British Columbia Rugby League (BCRL) also has a provincial team known as the BC Bulldogs.
 In 2012, the BC Bulldogs competed against Utah Avalanche from Salt Lake who currently play in the AMNRL.
 The game was contested over two legs, home and away, with BC taking both games.
 The BC Bulldogs also made an appearance at the Las Vegas Remembrance Cup and come third.
 Coogee Bay Dolphins from Australia took out the competition for the second time in a row.

 In 2013, BCRL will be made up of 6 teams, namely Bayside Sharks, Kelowna Crows, Richmond Bears, Sea to Sky Eagles, Surrey Beavers and Vancouver Dragons.

 Brazil has also taken up the sport in 2013.

 Since 2013 the Latin Heat Rugby League has had moderate success in introducing rugby League to players with Latin American heritage living in Australia.
 In 2014 the Latin Heat opened a U.S chapter.

-Countries that meet current World Cup qualification criteria:

-Other countries with a history of the game:

-Asia

-Rugby league is a growing sport in Asia and the Middle East, with a large growth in players since the 1990s, some of which have played at the game's elite levels in the National Rugby League and Super League.
-The game in the Middle East is one of the fastest growing sports with regular internationals played against European and Mediterranean teams.
-Although Russia has a growing rugby league presence and extends into Asia, the main competition is in Europe.

-Countries that meet current World Cup qualification criteria:

-Other countries with a history of the game:
+Asia-Pacific